MP Estate Planning UK

 Typical excluded arrangements to recognise

-• Registered pension scheme trusts and many charitable trusts.
+• Registered pension scheme trusts and many charitable trusts regulated by the Charity Commission.

 When an excluded trust still needs to be listed

-Do not assume safety.
-If the arrangement starts to receive taxable income, makes a chargeable disposal, or acquires UK land or property, you must register.
+Do not assume safety forever.
+If an otherwise excluded trust starts to receive taxable income, makes a chargeable disposal (triggering Capital Gains Tax), or acquires UK land or property, the exclusion falls away and you must register on the TRS.

-“Even excluded setups can re-enter the register if tax or property issues arise.”
+“Even excluded trusts can be pulled back onto the register if tax or property events arise — review your position each year.”

 TypeTypical exclusionCommon triggerAction

-Key point: if tax, land or property events occur, review your position promptly.
-That avoids surprises and possible penalties.
+Key point: if any tax, land, or property event occurs, review your position promptly.
+Taking action early avoids surprises and possible penalties of up to £5,000.

 Registering a discretionary trust HMRC deadlines and timing rules